ansharlubis/oopsla-response/response.md

 **Reply:**  We argue that it is not a key idea, but allowing a single method definition to represent multiple different signatures is certainly one of the consequences of having an instance representing multiple versions simultaneously.

-4. 251: yes, all of these methods are available in both versions.
-But there is not a guarantee that their specifications are the same - so it is possible that choosing one version will result in different behavior than choosing a different version.
-This seems to me like it would be a good source of so-called "spooky action at a distance": a change is seemingly-unrelated code might change the behavior of another seemingly-unrelated piece of code, because one of the two might be the source of a version constraint that changes which implementation of a method gets called at run time.
-The same issue can occur with dynamic dispatch and generics, and in my experience it is a huge source of problems, especially for students.

-**Reply:** The concern for behavioral change is apt.
-Currently, the multiple versions approach can only account for type compatibility, and not behavioral compatibility.
-To avoid such issues, the prototype language provides a version selection feature on the expression and package levels.
-Separate from this, we also plan to add a version banning feature from the upstream library providers.

-5. Fig. 2: the use of C!n and C#n to mean different classes is very confusing, especially because you also have D#N, which is also a (different) class.
+4. Fig. 2: the use of `C!n` and `C#n` to mean different classes is very confusing, especially because you also have `D#N`, which is also a (different) class.
 Why do you use C some of the time to mean a class, but D other times?
 I found this entire discussion of syntax deeply unintuitive, even though the thing you're presenting is really quite simple.

-Answer: To the best of my understanding, the use of different letters in the same rule (example: C!n extends D#N) represents different class names, making it explicit that C and D are different class names.
-Because class C cannot extend itself, we use different namings in the rule.
+**Reply:** To the best of my understanding, the use of different letters in the same rule (example: `C!n` extends `D#N`) represents different class names, making it explicit that `C` and `D` are different class names.
+Because class `C` cannot extend itself, we use different namings in the rule.

-The confusion between C!n and C#N may be caused by the use of the same letter n and N. They are given different symbols because n represents a single version number and N represents a list of versions.
+The confusion between C!n and C#N may be caused by the use of the same letter `n` and `N`.
+They are given different symbols because n represents a single version number and N represents a list of versions.

-309: to some extent, it seems like a coincidence that this is compatible.
-What if Rectangle!2 had changed the name of its x getter from x() to getX()?
+5. 309: to some extent, it seems like a coincidence that this is compatible.
+What if `Rectangle!2` had changed the name of its x getter from `x()` to `getX()`?
 I think that would have caused a type error, but that seems...difficult...to explain to a programmer.

-**Reply:** If the getter x() in Rectangle!2 are all replaced with getX(), it is true that it would have caused a type error.
+**Reply:** If the getter `x()` in `Rectangle!2` are all replaced with `getX()`, it is true that it would have caused a type error.
 Such situation indicates that the equal method is not compatible with the previous version, hence it would not work in a multi-version environment, which unfortunately does not illustrate the capability of the language.

 It would not necessarily be difficult to explain to a programmer.
-The error happens simply because the equal method in Rectangle!2 requires the receiver and the argument to have getX(), which is not defined in Rectangle!1.
+The error happens simply because the equal method in `Rectangle!2` requires the receiver and the argument to have `getX()`, which is not defined in Rectangle!1.
 This results in type error because Square does not have that method.

 6. 326: you never discuss how difficult solving these constraints are at any point.
 I assume this reduces to SMT or something similar, so what happens when the solver gets stuck/times out?
 Is that raised to the user as a compile error?
 How is the programmer supposed to fix that?
 Answer: The application we have implemented so far has not encountered time out during solving.
 The size of the implementation reached 1000 lines of code.
 We plan to add compilation time measure in the revision.
 While the problem in scaling it to real-world program will also be included in our future work.